Residual permutation test for regression coefficient testing: Numerical studies

-In practice, we find that the $p$-value calculated by Algorithm~\ref{alg:test} is slightly on the conservative side.
-Hence, in addition to the test with p-value constructed by Algorithm~\ref{alg:test}, we also study a variant in our numerical experiments, where the $p$-value is computed as $\frac{1}{K+1}(1+\sum_{k=1}^K\mathbbm{1}{\{a_k\leq b_k\}})$ instead (we call this variant as $\textrm{RPT}_{\textrm{EM}}$, where ``EM'' stands for empirical).
+In practice, we find that the p-value calculated by Algorithm~\ref{alg:test} is slightly on the conservative side.
+Hence, in addition to the test with p-value constructed by Algorithm~\ref{alg:test}, we also study a variant in our numerical experiments, where the p-value is computed as $\frac{1}{K+1}(1+\sum_{k=1}^K\mathbbm{1}{\{a_k\leq b_k\}})$ instead (we call this variant as $\textrm{RPT}_{\textrm{EM}}$, where ``EM'' stands for empirical).
 To benchmark the performance of RPT and $\textrm{RPT}_{\textrm{EM}}$, we also look at the naive residual permutation test in~\eqref{eq:naive}.
-Other tests used for comparison include the ANOVA test described in the introduction and a debiased Lasso based test (dbLasso) using the implementation of \citet{javanmard2018debiasing} in our numerical studies.
+Other tests used for comparison include the ANOVA test described in the introduction, the robust permutation test by \citet{diciccio2017robust} (DR), the residual bootstrap method of \citet{freedman1981bootstrapping} (RB), the residual permutation approach of \citet{freedman1983nonstochastic} (FL), the conditional randomization test (CRT) of \citet{candes2018panning}, the residual randomization (RR) procedure of \citet{toulis2019invariant}, the desparsified Lasso as implemented in the \texttt{hdi} R package (HDI) \citep{dezeure2015high} and the cyclic permutation test of \citet{LB21} (CPT).

 We note that RPT relies on tuning parameters $K$ and $T$.
 For a test to have a size of $\alpha$, we need to have $K+1$ at least $1/\alpha$.
 We suggest using $K + 1= \lceil 1/\alpha\rceil$ in practice, though empirical simulation results suggest that our method is robust to the choice of $K$.
 We also set $T = 1$ to boost the computational efficiency of Algorithm~\ref{alg:perm}.